Roy Dutton: Battle of France

+In mid-May, following the invasion of France, No. 145 Squadron began ferrying Hurricanes there as reinforcements for the RAF fighter squadrons there.
+It occasionally engaged Luftwaffe aircraft while operating in France.
+On 18 May Dutton destroyed one He 111 and shared in the destruction of a second He 111 while on patrol over Belgium.
+The following day he shot down an additional He 111 while flying west of Arras.
+On 22 May he destroyed one Junkers Ju 87 dive bomber and damaged two others near Saint-Omer.
+By the end of the month, No. 145 Squadron was based back in England, at Tangmere and flying patrols to Dunkirk to help protect the British troops being evacuated from the beaches there as part of Operation Dynamo.
+At this time Dutton was awarded the Distinguished Flying Cross (DFC) in recognition of his exploits in France.
+The citation, published in the London Gazette, read:

 In May, 1940, whilst leading a section of a squadron on patrol over Brussels.
 Flt.
 Lt.
 Dutton attacked and shot down two Heinkel 111 aircraft.
 The next day, when leading a section of a squadron, seven Messerschmitt fighters were sighted escorting from fifty to seventy enemy bombers.
 The leader of the formation attacked the bombers, and Flt.
 Lt.
 Dutton, realising the danger to the formation, ordered two aircraft of his own section also to attack the bombers whilst he climbed and engaged the Messerschmitts until the attack on the bombers was completed.
 He then dived away, and flying west sighted and shot down a Heinkel 111 with his remaining ammunition.
 Flt.
 Lt.
 Dutton has displayed initiative, gallantry and a complete disregard for his own safety.